Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Analyzing the Semirings

-In \cite{verhagen2024}, Section 3, we discussed a semiring of $d$-tuples of vectors ($d\in\N$) with non-negative entries where the vectors needed to have some common support but they could also have partially disjoint supports.
-This semiring was there called the minimal restrictions semiring.
-Our current preordered semirings $S_{\rm m.r.}$ and $S_{\rm e.o.}$ both contain this semiring in the case $d=2$: it is the subset of those $(A,B)\in V_{\rm m.r.}$ where $A$ and $B$ commute.
-This means that we know something of the monotone homomorphisms of these semirings already based on our earlier work, and we will use this knowledge in our analysis of $S_{\rm m.r.}$ and $S_{\rm e.o.}$.
+In \cite{farooq2024}, we discussed a semiring of $d$-tuples of vectors ($d\in\N$) with positive entries, where the preorder was defined by the existence of a stochastic map between the columns.
+In \cite{verhagen2025}, Section 3, we considered similar $d$-tuples, where entries are also allowed to equal zero.
+For the case $d=2$, our current semiring $S_{\rm e.o.}$ contains the former semiring, and the semiring $S_{\rm m.r.}$ contains the latter.
+More precisely, in both $S_{\rm e.o.}$ and $S_{\rm m.r.}$, the earlier studied semirings correspond to the subset of those $(A,B)$ in $S_{\rm e.o.}$ or $S_{\rm m.r.}$ where $A$ and $B$ commute.
+This means that we already know something about the monotone homomorphisms of $S_{\rm e.o.}$ and $S_{\rm m.r.}$ based on our earlier work, and we will use this knowledge in our further analysis.